 Create your Design Principles

 These are almost the core values of your business.
 Scalability, ability to enter new markets, speed to market new products, lean operations, agility, cheap base, investment in technology, investment in people, low working capital, high-quality products.
-Here are a few examples from essay helper an endless list, but they should reflect what you want your business to be.

 Understand your own Culture